Mission and Ministry: Initiatives and Programs

 Mission and Ministry, an organizational unit within the President's Division, includes Campus Ministry and the Center for Ignatian Spirituality.
-These thriving offices share the riches of LMU's spiritual heritage with, respectively, undergraduate/graduate students and faculty / staff.
-The Mission and Ministry Office itself works with faculty, staff, and university leadership and reaches out to student, alumni, and trustee groups to promote an informed understanding of LMU's distinctive character as a Catholic, Jesuit-Marymount university.
-Initiatives and programs offered or coordinated by the Mission and Ministry Office include:
+These thriving offices share the riches of LMU's spiritual heritage with, respectively, undergraduate and graduate students, and faculty and staff.
+The Office of the Vice President for Mission and Ministry itself works with faculty, staff, and university leadership and reaches out to student, alumni, and trustee groups to promote an informed understanding of LMU's distinctive character as a Catholic, Jesuit-Marymount university.
+The many initiatives and programs offered or coordinated by the Mission and Ministry Office include:

 Colloquy on Faith and the Intellectual Life

 Week-long summer seminar sponsored by Collegium, a national consortium of Catholic colleges and universities.
 Especially helpful for faculty first entering mainstream Catholic higher education.
 More information at www.collegium.org, or contact firstname.lastname@example.org.